openregister/registers-rfcs/content/entry-invalidation/index.md

 ## Explanation

+[TODO: Currently two alternatives are explored]

+### Alternative A: Special entry

-The proposal is to introduce a new type of entry that allows listing a set of entry identifiers [TODO: entry number or entry hash?].
+The proposal is to introduce a new type of entry that allows listing a set of entry identifiers.
 This mechanism would allow invalidating discrete entries and by extension invalidating the full history for a key.

-### Special entry

 This approach defines a new type of entry.
 Caveat is that the shape of the entry is incompatible with the existing one.

+[TODO: entry number or entry hash?]

 #### RSF

 By entry hash